-Below is a screenshot of Amazon’s 2017 balance sheet which shows a breakdown of the book value of its stockholders’ equity.
-As you can see in the image, in 2017, the company reported total stockholders’ equity of $27.7 billion.
+Below is a screenshot of Amazon’s 2017 balance sheet, which shows a breakdown of the book value of its stockholders’ equity.
+As you can see, in 2017, the company reported total stockholders’ equity of $27.7 billion.

 Market Value vs. Book Value (Future vs. Past)

-The main difference between market value vs. book value is that market value is forward-looking (expectations about the future), and book value is backward-looking (recording a history of what happened in the past).
+The main difference between market value and book value is that market value is forward-looking (expectations about the future), and book value is backward-looking (recording a history of what happened in the past).

-Finance professionals are typically concerned with forecasting or estimating how a company will perform in the future, and hence the focus on what’s going to happen.
-Accounts, on the other hand, are focused on providing a detailed and accurate picture of what has actually happened, and hence the focus on the past.
+Finance professionals are typically concerned with forecasting or estimating how a company will perform in the future.
+Accountants, on the other hand, are focused on providing a detailed and accurate picture of what has actually happened, and, thus, they focus on the past.

 Since one is forward-looking and the other is backward-looking, there may be a large discrepancy between market value and book value.
-It is not necessarily a “good” or “bad” thing if the two values are similar or different.
+This is not necessarily a “good” or “bad” thing.

 In order to assess how large the gap is between the market value and book value of a company’s equity, analysts will often use the Price-to-Book (P/B) ratio.